circleci/circleci-docs/jekyll/_cci2/faq.md

       TZ: "/usr/share/zoneinfo/America/Los_Angeles"
 ```

-Note that in the above example we are setting the timezone for both the primary image and an additional mySQL image.
+In this example, we're setting the timezone for both the primary image and an additional mySQL image.

+A full list of available timezone options is [available on Wikipedia](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).